Mircea-MMXXI/azapy/predocs/Port_port_period_returns.md

 *Returns:* `pd.DataFrame`

 Each rolling period is indicated by its start date, `Droll`.
-The values of `Dfix` and components weights are included in the report.
+For reference, the values of `Dfix` and components weights are included in the report.

 [TOP](#TOP)